System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Conclusions

-We first considered entanglement in a global thermal equilibrium state of the system and the reservoir.
-The study revealed the dependence of entanglement on the considered statistical ensemble, which does not affect the reduced state of the system (according to the principle of ensemble equivalence).
-For the grand canonical ensemble (with fluctuating energy and particle number) entanglement appears for a finite coupling strength of the order of $k_B T$.
-It also depends on the particle-hole symmetry of the system, as well as on details of the spectral density of the bath, e.g., the finite bandwidth.
-In contrast, for the canonical ensemble with a fixed particle number, entanglement appears for arbitrarily weak system-bath couplings and may be ascribed to the charge conservation.
+Furthermore, our study revealed the dependence of entanglement on the considered statistical ensemble, which does not affect the reduced state of the system (according to the principle of ensemble equivalence).
+In contrast to the case discussed above, for the canonical ensemble with a fixed particle number, entanglement appears for arbitrarily weak system-bath couplings.
+As follows from the theory presented in Ref.~\cite{ma2022}, this is a result of coexistence of quantum coherence in the Fock basis and charge conservation.

-We then investigated the behavior of entanglement during the relaxation of a fermionic impurity attached to a single fermionic bath.
-We showed that when the impurity energy level is close to a singularity of the spectral density of the reservoir, entanglement may be preserved for arbitrarily long times, even when for the same parameters the global thermal state is separable.
-This is related to the formation of a system-environment bound state, which leads to a highly non-Markovian dynamics suppressing the thermalization of the system.
-A similar behavior of the quantum mutual information (describing both classical and quantum correlations) was previously reported in Ref.~\cite{ptaszynski2022}.
+We then investigated the behavior of entanglement during relaxation of the impurity initialized in an out-of-equilibrium state and attached to a single bath.
+First of all, we derived an analytic theory describing entanglement in the weak system-bath coupling regime (for sufficiently small bandwidths).
+Its validity is further confirmed by numerical simulations, which also enables us to go beyond the weak-coupling regime.
+Our results show that a transient system-bath entanglement can be generated even in the regime where the system dynamic can be well described by an effectively classical Markovian master equation for the system occupancy.
+This shows that, for fermionic systems, the validity of Born-Markov approximation, and the possibility of an effectively classical description of the reduced dynamics, do not preclude the existence of system-bath entanglement.

+While in the weak-coupling case the entanglement tends to ultimately vanish (as the system-bath state tends to asymptotically factorize~\cite{cusumano2018}), for a stronger coupling it tends to saturate at a finite value, consistent with the value for the global thermal state of the total system-bath Hamiltonian.
+This conclusion holds provided that transient dynamics leads to thermalization of the system.
+This may be suppressed, e.g., by strongly non-Markovian effects related to the presence of the bound states.
+In such a case, entanglement may be generated and preserved at long times even when there is no thermal entanglement for the same system parameters.
+Furthermore, in contrast to Ref.~\cite{bernardo2021}, we found no direct link between entanglement and the system-bath interaction energy.
+Indeed, entanglement can be observed even in the weak-coupling regime, where the interaction energy vanishes.
+This contradicts the conclusion of Ref.~\cite{bernardo2021} that the interaction energy is responsible for the entanglement generation.